Artem Dolgopyat: Early life

-He was enlisted as a soldier in the Israel Defense Forces, serving at Tel HaShomer base.
+He enlisted in the Israel Defense Forces, served at the Tel HaShomer base, and became a sergeant.
+He lives in Netanya, Israel, with his fiancee, Maria Sakovich, a translator in four languages.

 Athletic career

+Dolgopyat trains in Israel at the Wingate Institute.

+Early career; Israeli junior champion

-By the age of 12, prior to moving to Israel, Dolgopyat was already a two-time national champion in Ukraine for his age group.
+By the age of 12, when he moved to Israel, Dolgopyat was already a two-time national champion in Ukraine for his age group.

-At the age of 17, Dolgopyat competed in the 2014 Summer Youth Olympics and finished 5th in vault, 7th in floor exercise, and 10th in the individual all-around event.
+In August 2014, at the age of 17, Dolgopyat competed in the 2014 Summer Youth Olympics in Nanjing, China, and finished 5th in vault, 7th in floor exercise, and 10th in the individual all-around event.